NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 	+ class or object adapter
 	+ create a sub class (inherits from adaptee) or wrapper class (contains adaptee) which provides the same functionality as the desired interface and handles the conversion internally
 + Which pattern can be used to encapsulate complex structure in a better interface?
 Explain how it works.
-	+ Facade encapsulates everything needed and provides a simpler, easy to use interface that adhre
+	+ Facade encapsulates everything needed and provides a simpler, easy to use interface that adheres to the desired programming paradigm and convention
++ Connect the pattern to its best fitting statement
+	+ client-server
+		+ processing requests on a central place
+	+ broker
+		+ connecting nodes together for communication
+	+ master-slave
+		+ distributing work amongst multiple nodes
+	+ leader-follower
+		+ taking turns in processing a task
++ Which pattern should be used if the creation of objects is very complicated and consists of many steps.
+	+ builder
++ The "singleton" patterns ensures that only one instance of an object is present in the system.
+What mechanism prohibits developers from creating more instances?
+	+ private constructor is not accessible from outside.
+Factory method creates object once during the first calls, stores re and returns referen